pradeep-Potnuru/hello-jenkins/README.md

 # hello-jenkins
-testing application with jenkins, gulp and jasmine
+testing application with jenkins, gulp and jasmine.